Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Characteristics of non-radhard Ge-doped fibers

 \section{Characteristics of non-radhard Ge-doped fibers}

 The formation of radiation-induced defects in optical fibers depends significantly on the fiber fabrication technologies and the dopants used.
 The defects, once formed, may not be easily recovered.

 Two types of fibers tested exhibited linear degradation under ionizing radiation.
 Fig.~\ref{fig:nonhard-doserate} shows the RIA measurements over the initial three days of irradiation.
-The solid lines represent data taken during irradiation, while dashed lines are those collected when the Co-60 source was shielded during non-operational hours.
+The solid lines represent data collected during irradiation, while the dashed lines are those measured when the Co-60 source was shielded during non-operational hours.
 The applied dose rate was 33.7~Gy/hr.
-Samples were maintained at -15$^\circ$ with a compressor cooling plate.
-The temperature fluctuations between -13$^\circ$C and -17$^\circ$C occurred due to the relay cycling, creating a zagged pattern observed.
-The annealing gains a slight recovery of optical power, amounting to less than 5~\%.
+The samples were maintained at $-15 \,^\circ$C with a compressor cooling plate.
+The temperature fluctuations between $-13 \,^\circ$C and $-17 \,^\circ$C occurred due to the relay cycling, resulting in the observed zagged pattern.
+The annealing gains a slight recovery of optical power, totaling less than 5~\%.

-Samples tested in lower dose rates at room temperatures are compared and plotted in Fig.~\ref{fig:nonhard-ria}. the dashed lines represent RIAs versus the daily recorded TIDs, while the markers are the RIAs observed after 10 hours of annealing.
-Despite differing dose rates and temperatures, the data show substantial overlap in RIA values across samples.
-The RIAs reached up to 4~dB/m at a cumulative dose of 1 kGy(SiO2).
-These findings indicate that the radiation-induced defects increase with TID, and show minimal dependency on dose rate and temperature.
+Samples tested at lower dose rates and room temperatures are compared and plotted in Fig.~\ref{fig:nonhard-ria}.
+The dashed lines represent RIAs versus the daily recorded TIDs, while the markers indicate the RIAs observed after 10 hours of annealing.
+Despite the variations in dose rates and temperatures, the data show substantial overlap in RIA values across the samples.
+The RIAs reached as high as 4~dB/m at a cumulative dose of 1 kGy(SiO$_2$).
+These findings suggest that the radiation-induced defects increase with TID, showing minimal dependency on dose rate and temperature.